OADA/oada-docs/rest-specs/REST-API-Endpoints.md

       change in link's `_rev` represents a change the parent resource.
   1. Continue the above steps until their are no more parent changes.

-As one can see, links and `_rev` form a graph of resource all of which are capable of detecting changes below them.
+As one can see, links and `_rev` form a graph of resources, all of which are capable of detecting changes below them.
 An implementation should be careful to avoid an infinite loop of `_rev` updating.

-It is also worth nothing that even though the above steps must happen in the defined sequence, each "loop" can happen eventually.
-That is, there may be a delay between a resource changing the links in parent documents updating.
+It is also worth noting that even though the above steps must happen in the defined sequence, each "loop" can happen eventually.
+That is, there may be a delay between a resource changing and the links in parent documents updating.
 However, there may not be a delay between a resource changing and its *own* `_rev` updating.

 ### `_meta`

-All resource have a meta-data document that helps accomplish tasks like storing user defined meta-data, resource sharing, and resource synchronization between clouds and applications.
+All resources have a meta-data document that helps accomplish tasks like storing user defined meta-data, resource sharing, and resource synchronization between clouds and applications.
 The definitive URI for meta documents is `/meta/{resourceId}`.